Med-Moetez/ABISCHAIN/README.md

 # Project

-ABISChain is blockchain based on bots and intelligent pruning algorithm based on swarm intelligence .
+ABISChain is blockchain based on agents and intelligent pruning algorithm based on swarm intelligence .

 ## Installation